Have you seen the clouds of starlings on Blackpool Piers, the Tower and the beach?

 The best time to see the Starling displays is when they start to return to Blackpool from about September.
 Most of the migratory birds are here by October.

 You’ll be able to see them through November, December, January and February.
-By this time they’ll have nesting on their minds.
+By early Spring time they’ll have nesting on their minds.

-The migratory visitors will start to return to their breeding grounds from the end of February.
-Sometime in March they will have gone, until they return again in Autumn.
+The migratory visitors start to return to their breeding grounds from the end of February.
+Sometime in March they will have gone, until they return again the following Autumn.

 The future for Starlings